 Of course, there is the prayer which comes of necessity, and such prayers are encouraged by the Lord, for He said, “Call on me in the day of trouble!
 I will deliver you, and you will glorify me” (Ps.
 50:15).
 Apparently, there is no prayer that touches God more than the one we humbly offer in the time of our deepest sorrow and grief.
 Our heaviest heartaches seem to reach the Father more quickly.
 Jesus cried out to God in his agony on the cross, even though, for our sakes, he refused deliverance from the torment.
 Indeed, he showed us how we ought to persist in prayer for others by praying for the very ones who were torturing him.
 He was the perfect example of his preaching, for he had taught his followers, “Love your enemies; bless those who curse you; do good to those who hate you, and pray for those who mistreat you and persecute you” (Mt.
 5:44).
 Yet, as he showed us, love without prayer is not sufficient.
 It takes both to please God.

 You recall the sadness of the disciples when James was beheaded.
 Peter was in prison awaiting the same fate.
-Humanly speaking, there was no way out for Peter; however, “prayer was made [unto God] without ceasing,” and God answered.
+Humanly speaking, there was no way out for Peter; however, “earnest prayer for him was made to God,” and God answered.
 And just as the prayers of those early saints opened the iron gate for Peter, so will fervent prayer today remove the iron curtain of sin and lead God’s people out, into the liberty of Christ.
 Let us then avail ourselves of this unfailing weapon and trust in the One who placed it in our hand.